 A Sciencedaily article quoted Dr Hugh MacPherson from the university's Department of Health Sciences: "Our key finding is that there are significant reductions in neck pain associated with Alexander Technique lessons and acupuncture at 12 months.
 This is an important finding because for the first time we now have clear evidence that these two interventions provide longer-term benefits for chronic neck pain."

-You might like to try acupuncture and/or Alexander Technique for yourself and see if it works for your chronic neck pain – or any other pain you’re experiencing.
+You might like to try seeing an acupuncturist or Alexander Technique practitioner in your area for yourself and see if it works for your chronic neck pain – or any other pain you're experiencing.
 It could just be more effective than other treatments.